czeckd/ngx-dragarr/README.md

 ```
 $ npm i --save @czeckd/ngx-dragarr
 ```
-In addition to the normal Angular packages, NgxDraggarr also has a peer dependency on [detect-browser](https://www.npmjs.com/package/detect-browser) to detect IE. Depending on the version of detect-browser, the package [os](https://www.npmjs.com/package/os) may also be needed as a dev-dependency.
+In addition to the normal Angular packages, NgxDragarr also has a peer dependency on [detect-browser](https://www.npmjs.com/package/detect-browser) to detect IE. Depending on the version of detect-browser, the package [os](https://www.npmjs.com/package/os) may also be needed as a dev-dependency.

 ## Integration